 Medicare typically only covers a short-term stay in a skilled nursing or rehabilitation community while an older adult is recovering from an illness or injury.
 It can also cover in-home rehab care performed by a home health nurse or therapist.

 It does not cover non-medical care services such as:

 - Long-term care in a nursing care community

 - Non-medical home care

 Your parent would qualify for Medicaid if they have a low income and few assets besides their home.
-The qualifications for an individual to receive this type of coverage vary by state.
-Similar to Medicare, the majority of senior living communities do not accept Medicaid waivers to finance long-term care.
+Medicaid is funded partly by the government and partly by the states.
+That’s why qualifications for an individual to receive this type of coverage varies.

 - Emergency care

 - Treatment for macular degeneration

 - Diabetes care